Taking over an existing business has various advantages over setting up a new one from scratch.

 Some standard requirements to be completed when taking over a business are the same as when setting up a new business.

-In order to take over a sole proprietorship, the new owner must obtain all the necessary permits and licences.
-In some cases these can be bought from the previous owner (e.g. taxis and tobacconists).
-In others, a specific professional qualification or equivalent professional experience is required (e.g. hairdressers, beauty parlours).
+To take over a sole proprietorship, the new owner must obtain all permits and licenses which are necessary for the course of business.
+In some cases, these may be purchased from the previous owners (eg. taxi drivers and tobacconists).
+In other cases, a specific professional qualification or work experience is necessary (eg. hairdressers, beauticians).

-Before doing all this, it is necessary to request a tax identification number from the Revenue Agency.
+Before doing all this, it is necessary to request a new tax code from the Agenzia delle Entrate.

-For partnerships, if the takeover takes the form of the acquisition of a controlling interest (shares or stock) in the existing company, the recipient will continue to operate under the same company name; however, in the case of a true acquisition of a company, the new owner will use a new VAT number.
+Concerning partnerships, if the takeover takes the form of the acquisition of a controlling interest (shares or stock) in the existing company, the recipient will continue to operate under the same company name using the same VAT number.
+However, in the case of the real acquisition of a company, the new owner will operate using a new VAT number.

-The company transfer is formalized by a public deed drawn up by a notary, who then has it listed in the Business register, while the transfer of shares can also delegated to qualified intermediaries (chartered accountants, etc.) provided with an electronic signature.
+The company transfer is formalized by a public deed drawn up by a notary, who then ensures that it is listed in the Business Register, while the transfer of shares or stocks can also be registered by qualified intermediaries (such as accountants) provided with a digital signature.